wonderwind271/VE401_TA/other related materials/something about VE401 SP22 project/circumstance.md

 Yuqi Mai is responsible for all the plagiarism part.
 He copied this section.

-(Luckily) he made many mistakes when coping this part, and I found it out before the report was submitted.
+(Luckily) he made many mistakes when copying this part, and I found it out before the report was submitted.

 I was informed that I'm involved in the case on July 16, 2022, about 4 pm, 2 hours before my regular RC.
 As a result, I cancelled my RC this time immediately, and started preparing materials to defend myself.
 (It's indeed sort of irresponsible for me to cancel his recitation class 2 hours before the class.
 So, very sorry for that, but please understand that I was at a tough time).